CXwudi/comp5903-easy-cucumber/README.md

 ## Extra Features that Official Cucumber does not support

 - Several `EasyCucumber.build()` methods can take the instance of your step definition class as parameter.
 In this case, the cucumber will use your instance to run the step, instead of create a fresh new instance of the step definition class using Java Reflection API
-  - This can be useful for sharing states between different cucumber tests
+    - This can be useful for sharing states between different cucumber tests, or sharing the same step definition class instance across multiple cucumber tests
 - TODO: more to come